GaRLILEO: Gravity-aligned Radar-Leg-Inertial Enhanced Odometry: Experiment Results

+To analyze the complementary roles of radar and leg kinematics, we compare three GaRLILEO configurations: the full system \textbf{R+L+I}, a radar-IMU-only variant \textbf{R+I} in which the leg kinematics factor $\mathbf{r}_L$ is disabled, and a leg-IMU-only variant \textbf{L+I} in which the radar factor $\mathbf{r}_R$ is disabled.
+We additionally report EKF-RIO and MUSE for the SNU sequences, and River and MUSE for the RAI sequences, as they are the best-performing representative radar-based and leg-based comparisons of each sensor configuration.

+\textit{1) SNU Sequences:} \tabref{tab:seq_result_full} summarizes the results on the SNU sequences.
+Overall, the sensor-subset variants \textbf{R+I} and \textbf{L+I} exhibit complementary strengths.
+When radar returns are sufficiently informative, as is often the case in indoor environments, \textbf{R+I} can provide competitive horizontal constraints in terms of APE$_{xy}$ on several sequences, whereas \textbf{L+I} substantially improves vertical robustness in terms of APE$_z$ by leveraging high-rate proprioceptive velocity information.
+By fusing both modalities, \textbf{R+L+I} attains the best accuracy on most sequences, reflecting cooperative fusion that emphasizes the more reliable modality when the other becomes less informative.

+Regarding the modality-specific comparisons, \textbf{L+I} is consistently competitive with, and often outperforms MUSE on SNU sequences, suggesting that our continuous-time formulation and factor design provide strong proprioceptive odometry.
+In practice, the radar input is available at \unit{20}{\Hz}, and using radar alone is not sufficient to fully realize the benefits of our proposed modules; as a result, \textbf{R+I} tends to perform at a similar level to dedicated radar-IMU pipeline, EKF-RIO on several sequences.

-To evaluate the complementary effect of sensor fusion under conditions where leg kinematics-based odometry degrades, we conducted further analysis on the \texttt{MoCap-E} and \texttt{MoCap-H} sequences.
-These sequences include intentional perturbations in leg odometry, as shown in Fig.~\ref{fig:mocap_velocity}, and highlight the complementary nature of radar and leg odometry.
+\textit{2) RAI Sequences:} To further evaluate complementarity under conditions where leg-kinematics-based odometry degrades, we conduct additional analysis on the \texttt{MoCap-E} and \texttt{MoCap-H} sequences, which include intentional perturbations in leg odometry, as visualized in \figref{fig:mocap_velocity}.
+Quantitative results are reported in \tabref{tab:mocap_result}.

-From the velocity factor set, we removed (\textit{i}) the leg kinematics factor $\mathbf{r_L}$ and (\textit{ii}) the radar factor $\mathbf{r_R}$ to form comparison baselines.
-We also provide a comparison with baseline methods, River and MUSE.
-These two are the best performing on radar-only and leg-only methods on \texttt{MoCap} sequences, respectively.
-Experimental results on \texttt{MoCap} sequences can be found in \tabref{tab:mocap_result}.